awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+## Remarks<a name="aws-properties-as-policy--remarks"></a>

+When you create the [AWS::CloudWatch::Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html) resource for a step or simple scaling policy, specify the name of the scaling policy in the `AlarmActions` property\.
+For an example snippet, see [Declaring a scaling policy with a CloudWatch alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#scenario-as-policy)\.

 ## Examples<a name="aws-properties-as-policy--examples"></a>

 The following examples specify scaling policies for an Auto Scaling group\.